rackerlabs/rackspace-how-to/content/managed-operations/introduction-to-mongodb.md

 transactions.

-Oracle Database is better suited to handle such transactions because it uses ACID as its integrity model.
+Oracle Database is better suited to handle such transactions because it uses ACID (Atomicity, Consistency, Isolation, Durability) as its integrity model.
 This model gives Oracle Database integrity features that MongoDB doesn't offer, such as isolation, referential integrity, and revision control.

 In other cases, new business requirements push organizations to adopt MongoDB so that they can incorporate next-generation components into their